phyletica/lab-protocols/extraction-spri.md

 20. Remove as much of solution as possible without disturbing beads and put into new labelled tube.

 #### Comments
-To increase yeild it may be beneficial to increase the time sample is allowed to sit at step 18.
+To increase yield it may be beneficial to increase the time sample is allowed to sit at step 18.
 Warming the sample during this step may also help.